maciejg-git/vue-use-animate-examples/src/components/markdown/ExampleTrackData.md

-To store and share data between draw calls attach it to the track objects with the $ prefix.
-In this example state of the animation from previous frames is stored and then used in the following frames to make transform property.
+To store and share data between `draw` calls attach it to the track objects with the `$` prefix.
+In this example state of the animation from previous frames is stored and then used in the following frames to make full transform string.